Jesky-Sean/Decreasing-FirstResponder-Response-Time/README.md

 33. **Child Abuse/Neglect (Critical)**
     In situations where a child is in immediate danger, time is crucial to remove the child from harm and provide medical or emotional support.

+credit peoducing list goes to an AI. (im not sponsered so im not going to advertise whoms AI.)